 The International Livestock Research Institute is an international agricultural research institute based in Nairobi, Kenya, and founded in 1994 It is a member of the CGIAR and focuses its research on building sustainable livestock pathways out of poverty in low-income countries.

 Want to join our team?
 We're hiring!

-National University of Ireland Galway, University Rd, Galway, Ireland
+University of Galway, University Rd, Galway, Ireland